blog posts

 Do host firewalls important in cloud deployment?

-As you know Cloud deployment enables incredible amounts of network flexibility for any workload.
+As you are aware, Cloud deployment offers unparalleled network flexibility for any workload.
 Companies build, connect, and configure networks at a rapid pace via convenient application programming interfaces (APIs).
 However, these easily configurable interconnections lead to situations where dangerous network paths remain open due to misconfiguration or complexity.

 Someone asked me recently if host firewalls still matter in cloud deployments.
-In short: they do still matter.
-Host firewalls, such as tables or nftables, play a key role in a defense-in-depth strategy, and they often close gaps in critical network infrastructure. including a firewall, a firewall management framework, that delivers reasonable defaults and makes rule management easy.
+In short, they do still matter.
+Host firewalls, such as tables or nftables, play a crucial role in a defense-in-depth strategy, often closing gaps in critical network infrastructure.
+Including a firewall management framework that delivers reasonable defaults and makes rule management easy.

-This post covers some potential scenarios where a host firewall could reduce risk in a cloud deployment.
+This post explores potential scenarios where a host firewall can mitigate risk in a cloud deployment.

 Protection against configuration changes

 Network configurations in clouds evolve rapidly.
-A series of API calls have replaced trips to the data center with a network architect.
-Developers of cloud deployment now wield the power to change systems outside the application itself, including the networking stack.
+A series of API calls has replaced trips to the data center with a network architect.
+Developers of cloud deployments now wield the power to modify systems beyond the application itself, including the networking stack.

 More changes often lead to misconfigurations, especially for organizations that lack a robust testing strategy for their workloads.
 These could include: